gajendhir/rnnotes/docs/npm/npm-cmd.md

 npm install
 ```

+To reinstall all the npm packages in your project, Delete the `node_modules` folder from your project folder and execute `npm install`.

 ### List of Packages

 To get a list of packages installed in your project or installed globally.